Augmenta-tech/augmenta-for-processing/README.md

 - Windows : C:/My Documents/Processing/libraries
 - Linux   : /home/Username/sketchbook/libraries

-You should now have an *AugmentaP5* named folder in this directory.
-(If not rename it)
+You should now have a folder named *AugmentaP5* in this directory.

 Then restart [Processing][]